Ruzaini001/6m-software-1.4-scrum/assignment.md

 3)  - If a book is currently loaned out, a "Reserve" button should be there to be clicked.
     - System should add user into reservation queue once "Reserve" is clicked.
-    - Confirmation message will be given after successful reserve
+    - Confirmation message will be given after successful reserve.
-    - Notification is given via email/SMS when book becomes available
+    - Notification is given via email/SMS when book becomes available.

-4)  - Logged in user can access "My Borrrowed Books" page
+4)  - Logged in user can access "My Borrrowed Books" page.
     - The page should show all the loaned books as well as their due date.
-    - "Renew" button option is also available
+    - "Renew" button option is also available.
-    - There should be a message to inform that renew is not possible because someone else had made reservation
+    - There should be a message to inform that renew is not possible if someone else had made reservation.

-5)  - Users should have the option to select "Deliver to my address" button
+5)  - Users should have the option to select "Deliver to my address" button.
     - Users address should already be recorded in the system after registering as a member.
     - Delivery fee (if any) and confirmation request should be shown before user decided to proceed.
     - Users will receive confirmation once they have accepted as well as estimated delivery time.